About the site . . .

 - Nov.
 1973: San Francisco underground rock station KSAN airs an uncanny re-enactment of Orson Welles' 1930's War of the Worlds radio broadcast, in which Mars invades New Jersey.
 In the re-enactment, however, the Martian invaders roam the earth turning innocent humans into "Mindless Borks."

 - Nov.
-1973: Inspired by the example of fellow grad student D. Whitmore, who listened to the entire KSAN broadcast while consuming two bottles of previously frozen Grand Cru Burgundy, G. Ketner and H. T. King add "Mindless Borks," or simply "Borks," to their name-calling repertoire.
+1973: Inspired by the example of fellow grad student D. Whitmore, who listened to the entire KSAN broadcast while consuming two bottles of previously frozen Grand Cru Burgundy, G. Ketner and H. T. King add "Mindless Bork," or simply "Bork," to their name-calling repertoire.
+This term is not a compliment.

 - Jan.
 1985: Having moved back to the Bay Area, H. T. King introduces the term "Bork" to his California wine tasting compatriots, who immediately recognize its utility as a putdown when applied to one another in differences of opinion on wine.

 - June 1991: Little Amy Van Munn, daughter of Pat Van Munn, mutters to her mother, "Oh no - here come the wine dorks again."
-We presume little Amy has mispronounced the "Bork" epithet she had heard so often in her infancy, and assume the name "wine borks" as opposed to "wine dorks."
+We presume little Amy has mispronounced the "Bork" epithet she had heard so often in her infancy, but in retrospect she may have been more perceptive than we thought.
+In her honor we named the site - registered in Feb.
+2000 - as "winebork.com".

 The Original Wineborks

-Infected with the wine bug by his office mate, Pat Van Munn has dedicated the last 30 years to refining his palate and polishing magisterial phrases like "This wine is a monolith of fruitless tannin."
+Infected with the wine bug by his office mate, Pat Van Munn has dedicated the last 30 years to refining his palate and polishing magisterial (not to mention mind-numbingly pompous) phrases related to wine tasting.
 Afflicted in later years by a case of screeching paranoia, PVM has installed a wine cellar deep beneath his estate, where he still regularly repairs to gloat over his best purchases.
 He possesses a particularly healthy passion for bone-jarring Sonoma Zinfandels.

-Mark Alguard is a serious wine consumer whose primary claim to fame is possessing a wine collection that enjoys the shortest average cellaring period in the civilized world.
+Mark Alguard possesses a wine collection notable for enjoying the shortest average cellaring period in the civilized world.
 The primary explanation is that he has never been known to buy a wine that actually requires cellaring in the first place.
 Fortunately he still has an adequate supply of "friends" who take a longer view.
 Mark is the genius behind the original Winebork site, undertaken during a temporary period of independent wealth in the years of the dot-com boom.
-The shock of market corrections has since reduced his average expenditure per wine to within epsilon of zero.
+The shock of market corrections has since reduced his average expenditure per bottle to a vanishingly small number.

 Quiet and unassuming, Anna Stockel can still be coaxed to utter the occasional mildly-worded opinion.
 (Example: "These cretins should be publicly disemboweled for putting this stuff on the market.").
-Certainly we all agree that her intrinsically shy nature can be overcome only in moments of supreme emotion, such as when sipping Ridge Monte Bello or Biale single vineyard Zins.
+Certainly we all agree that her intrinsically shy nature can be overcome only in moments of supreme emotion, such as when sipping a perfectly aged Ridge Monte Bello Cabernet.

 Winebork Emeritus G. Ketner was genetically engineered in utero to possess a perfect palate.
-Pictured here in the bloom of youth, swirling a '70 Batard Montrachet and preparing to utter something so pretentious as to peg the Pompmeter, he is the renowned holder of the largest collection of off-year clarets in the Western Hemisphere. ("'69 Haut Brion, anyone?")
-Now in the prime of life, he is saved from terminal pomposity only by monstrous daily infusions of Turley Zinfandel.
+Pictured here in the bloom of youth, swirling a '70 Batard Montrachet and preparing to utter something so egregiously pretentious as to peg the Pompmeter, he is the renowned holder of the largest collection of off-year clarets in the Western Hemisphere. ("'69 Haut Brion, anyone?")
+Now in the prime of life, he is saved from terminal pomposity only by monstrous daily infusions of Premier Cru Burgundy.